Carney/kohana-logintracker/README.md

 Throws HTTP_Exception_403 if max login attempts count is exceeded.

-To enable, put this before 'auth' module:
+To enable, put this in bootstrap.php before 'auth' module:

     'logintracker' => MODPATH.'logintracker',